 Plunging a drain uses the forces of suction and compression.
-When you pull up on a plunger, it pulls water in the drain upward, helping to loosen the clog.
+When you pull up on a plunger, it pulls water in the drain upward, beginning the process of loosening the clog.
 When you push down on the plunger, water is forced downward, moving the clog in the other direction.
 After a few up-and-down strokes, this push-pull effect breaks up and loosens the clog so the water in the drain can carry it down through the drain system (and out of your life).
 Keep the two forces in mind when plunging your drain.

 Examine the Drain Stopper

 If it's your bathroom sink that's clogged, clearing it may be as simple as pulling out the pop-up stopper and cleaning it off.
 Hair, soap, and other gunk tend to collect on the stem below the stopper's plug as well as on the rod that moves the stopper up and down (the rod extends into the middle of the drain pipe).
 Use needle-nose pliers or a metal coat hanger bent into a hook to grab hair from these parts.
 If that doesn't clear the drain, then you'll need to move on to plunging.

 Block the Overflow Opening

 On bathrooms sinks, you must seal the drain pipe before plunging.
 Use a wet rag to block the overflow opening, located near the top of the sink rim or on the front wall of the bathtub.
 On sinks, the overflow opening can be near the back of the sink or the front, often tucked up under the rim.
 Some sinks may have two overflow openings.
 Blocking the overflow opening will seal the drain so that the plunger can create the suction and compression necessary; without it, the plunging will have very little effect.
-On double-basin kitchen sinks, block the drain opening in one basin before plunging the other basin
+On double-basin kitchen sinks, block the drain opening in one basin before plunging the other basin.

 Position the Plunger